 1. Educate your employees on the risks that can arrive in text messages.
 Use security awareness training and simulations to educate employees with real-world scenarios.

 2. Remind employees to never respond to or click links in text messages from senders and phone numbers they do not recognize.
 Employees should block the text message and delete them from their devices.

 3. Use security awareness campaigns to alert employees to social engineering and how cyber criminals send convincing, urgent text messages.

 4. Ask your security leaders and internal cyber heroes to regularly monitor employee awareness of smishing.
 Highlight to employees that they need to read every text message carefully and, if in doubt, never respond.

 5. Use security awareness training and simulations to raise awareness of the risks of clicking links and downloading attachments in text messages.
 Take advantage of training that uses gamification and micro- and nanolearning modules to keep training interactive and engaging.

 6. Install malware protection and anti-virus software on all employee mobile devices.
 This is particularly important for companies that have a bring your own device (BYOD) policy.

 7. Provide regular and ongoing communication and awareness campaigns about smishing, social engineering, and cyber security.
 Reinforce to employees that they should never click links or respond to an unknown sender.

-Phishing simulations help you identify which employees are at risk of cybercrimes that come through text messages and emails.
-Real-time phishing simulations are a key part of any successful security awareness training program.
+Phishing simulations help you identify which employees are at risk of cyber crimes that come through text messages and emails.
+Real-time phishing simulations are vital for any successful security awareness training program.